Hi Folks, We put together a list of suggestions you may want to get for your new puppy! You can find all items at PetsMart or Petco:

 8. Odoban - to clean up accidents

-14. a baby gate if you want to confine him/her to a larger area than a crate (laundry room or bathroom)
+14. Baby gate if you want to confine him/her to a larger area than a crate (laundry room or bathroom)

-20. Revolution or Advantage Multi combination heartworm and flea/tick preventative (ask your vet)
+20. Combination heartworm and flea/tick preventative (ask your vet)

 WOW WHAT A LIST!!!!